sensu/sensu-docs/content/sensu-go/5.14/guides/scale-event-storage.md

     parent: guides
 ---

-Sensu Go's licensed-tier datastore feature enables scaling your monitoring to many thousands of events per second.

 - [Why use the Enterprise datastore?](#why-use-the-enterprise-datastore)
 - [Prerequisites](#prerequisites)
 - [Configure Postgres](#configure-postgres)
 - [Configure Sensu](#configure-sensu)
 - [Revert to built-in datastore](#revert-to-built-in-datastore)

+**COMMERCIAL FEATURE**: Access the datastore feature in the packaged Sensu Go distribution.
+For more information, see the [getting started guide][6].

+Sensu Go's datastore feature enables scaling your monitoring to many thousands of events per second.

 ## Why use the Enterprise datastore?